Angular with NgRx

 2. Centralized State

-With NgRx, you store all the appโ€™s state in a single place.
-This centralized approach eliminates the confusion of managing state across multiple components, making your application more organized.
+With NgRx, you keep all your application’s state in one place.
+The centralized approach eliminates confusion from managing state across multiple components, which makes your application more organized.

 3. Separation of Concerns

-4. Powerful DevTools
+4. Supercharged DevTools

 How to Get Started with NgRx in Angular